Tyagi221B/game-backend-nakama/README.md

 - Timer resets on each turn

 #### Concurrent Game Support

 - Multiple simultaneous game sessions
 - Proper game room isolation
 - Scalable architecture for concurrent players
 - Each match has independent state

+#### Win Streaks System

+- Track current win streak for each player
+- Track best (all-time) win streak for each player
+- Streaks reset on loss or draw
+- Streaks increment on win
+- Display streaks in leaderboard and game results
+- Persistent storage using Nakama storage objects
+- Milestone celebrations for streak achievements

 ## Architecture & Design Decisions

 ### Why Server-Authoritative?

 In multiplayer games, there are two main approaches:

 1. **Client-Authoritative** - Client sends "I moved here", server accepts it (vulnerable to cheating)
 2. **Server-Authoritative** - Client sends "I want to move here", server validates and decides